Professional Project Fund (formerly Charity Insights)

 Professional Project Fund (formerly Charity Insights) is a Careers Service initiative for continuing Imperial undergraduate and PhD students.
 It offers you the opportunity to develop your own graduate level project that is tailored to your interests and skills.

 The projects must be full time for four week (or part time equivalent) and can be taken at any point during the summer vacation period.
 Your project should identify an organisation, in the third sector, that could benefit from your skills and knowledge.

 Once agreed with the organisation, you can then apply to Imperial College Careers Service for a £1200 bursary to support you undertaking your project.

 How do I apply?

 Step Two: Identify and/or develop a graduate level project within a suitable organisation in the third sector.
 You should speculatively approach organisation to understand their business needs and define a project that would be mutually beneficial.
-Use our resources on the volunteering to find relevant charities.
+Use our resources on volunteering to find relevant charities.

 Step Three: Once a project has been agreed, ask the organisation to read and complete our (PPF) Organisation Guide and Form 2020.